tuxwalk/TuxForge/README.md

 ## Devices that are currently supported or under development:

--- Novatel Mifi 6620L (currently under development, has an alpha version of v0.2, although released source code, users still need to get their own stock recovery image)
+-- Novatel Mifi 6620L (Released, but still in development, doesnt have a proper initramfs/init config yet)

 -- Redmi Note 5/5 Pro, whyred (currently under development locally)